Hiring a new employee is a cause for celebration. Congratulations!

 Onboarding can often feel like a marathon—for both you and your new hire.
 Instead of trying to cram a year’s worth of information into a week, make training a gradual, ongoing process.

-Divide big topics into smaller, more manageable tasks.
+Divide big topics into smaller, more manageable tasks to train new employees.
 Give your employment opportunities to test new knowledge in a supportive environment where they can ask questions and get immediate feedback.

 Remember that they’re absorbing a lot of information all at once.
 Leave time in between training sessions for them to process what they’re learning.
 And don’t be frustrated if your new employee needs to be told instructions more than once—in fact, you should actively encourage your employees to ask follow-up questions to ensure they understand what you are teaching them.

 4. Get Support From Team Members